 There is a huge range of creative opportunities available on campus.

 - Write for the University magazines Impact and Her Campus

 - Take part in the Nottingham Poetry Exchange’s open-mic sessions, magazine, and a reading group

 - Write, direct and perform for the New Theatre, the only theatre in England run entirely by students

-- Join the Creative Writing Society: attend weekly events, write for Firefly magazine, and share your work via podcasts and blogs
+- Join the Creative Writing Society: attend weekly events, write for Firelight magazine, and share your work via podcasts and blogs

 - Gain editing and publishing experience through The Letters Page, under the guidance of award-winning writer, Jon McGregor

 Find out more about on-campus activities for students in the School of English.